Medieval Strawberry Tart

 - 1 teaspoon lemon juice

 - Whisk together flour, salt and thyme.
-Add butter and mix with your finger tips, a pastry cutter or in a food processor just until it it resembles course crumbs.
+Add butter and mix with your fingertips, a pastry cutter or in a food processor just until it resembles coarse crumbs.
 Add enough ice water to bring the dough together¾ teaspoon salt, 3 teaspoons fresh thyme leaves, ½ cup chilled butter, 1-3 tablespoons ice water, 1 ¼ cups all-purpose flour

 - Form into a ball and wrap in plastic wrap or a tea towel and refrigerate for at least half an hour

 - Combine strawberries with sugar, flour and lemon juice.
 Set aside4 cups strawberries, ¼ cup sugar, 1 tablespoon flour, 1 teaspoon lemon juice

 - On a lightly floured surface, roll out pastry ball into a 9″ circle then transfer the crust to a baking sheet.
 Spread lemon curd leaving 1″ around the edge.
-Arrange strawberries overtop.
+Arrange strawberries over the top.
 Fold up edges of pastry to keep in the strawberries.3-6 tablespoons lemon curd

-- Bake on an un-greased, preferably edgeless baking sheet, at a 400F for 25 minutes, or till the edges are light brown and the centre is bubbling.
+- Bake on an un-greased, preferably edgeless baking sheet, at a 400F for 25 minutes, or till the edges are light brown, and the center is bubbling.
 Remove from oven and try not to dig in for at least 15 minutes